 Bulletproof Handyman

-What Can a Handyman Do in Paducah, Kentucky?
+What Can a Handyman Do Without a License in Paducah, Kentucky?

 Kentucky does not have a single, statewide “general contractor license” for ordinary handyman/general repair work; instead, licensing is primarily trade-specific (electrical, plumbing, HVAC) and/or handled locally by cities/counties through business licensing and building permits.
 In Paducah (McCracken County), most handymen can operate without a state contractor license as long as they do not perform regulated trades and they pull required permits when a project triggers them.